 This filter returns only the keys affected by the operation in the event notification.
 This is used if the application is only interested in knowing which keys were affected.
 For instance, an e-commerce site wants to know which product keys were added and not the values themselves.

 With this filter, the affected keys along with their metadata are returned in the event notification.
-The metadata that is returned includes the group, cache item priority, expiration, CacheItemVersion, ResyncOptions, CacheItemRemovedReason and EntryType.
+The metadata that is returned includes the group, cache item priority, expiration, CacheItemVersion, ResyncOptions, CacheItemRemovedReason, and EntryType.
 This information may be required by the user.
-For instance, when an application wants to know which keys were removed from cache and which groups they belonged to.
+For instance, when an application wants to know which keys were removed from the cache and which groups they belonged to.

 This filter returns the keys along with the cached items and their associated metadata.
 This can be used in cases when an application needs to process the modified data.
 For instance, a banking application might require knowing which customer's information has been modified.
 Hence, it can register notifications for item update operations with this filter so that the item key and modified item are also returned to the user once the event is fired.

 DataWithMetadata filter saves a trip when fetching items again with the Get API.
-However, this filter must be used where absolutely necessary, since it may cause network hogging when amount of data returned is huge.
+However, this filter must be used where necessary, since it may cause network hogging when the amount of data returned is huge.

 In case of client disconnection, the events are not logged during the disconnected time span of the client.

 Topology Wise Behavior

-Mirror Topology: In the Mirror Topology, active node of the cluster is responsible to notify the event to client.
+Mirror Topology: In the Mirror Topology, an active node of the cluster is responsible for notifying the event to the client.

-Replicated Topology: In the Replicated Topology, the node in cluster which is connected to the client is responsible to raise the event notifications.
+Replicated Topology: In the Replicated Topology, the node in the cluster that is connected to the client is responsible for raising the event notifications.

-Partition of Replica Topology: In the Partition of Replica Topology, events are fired from the active nodes.
+Partition-Replica Topology: In the Partition-Replica Topology, events are fired from the active nodes.
 The node where criteria-based data resides is responsible for event notifications.

 Partitioned Topology: In the Partitioned Topology, events are fired from all nodes.
 The node where criteria-based data resides is responsible for event notifications.

 In This Section

-Explains how to use notification mechanism for events occurring at cache level.
+Explains how to use a notification mechanism for events occurring at the cache level.